msse-chem-280-2025/msse-chem-280-2025.github.io/day5/00-group-meeting.md

 ## Practice Debugging

 Practice debugging with the following code example.
-Write about your debugging process in the class [Google Presentation](https://docs.google.com/presentation/d/13b2208ItU8VLqdxMI1ovSCl0Ll3aIYy6CdWZUZi5LxA/edit?usp=sharing).
-How would you fix this problem?
+Write about your debugging process in the class [Google Presentation](https://docs.google.com/presentation/d/1wvhMZ0gUMV_UjCSfmSjz2GBiXnmtRPAphe8iiYoCDH4/edit?usp=sharing).
+Use the format given above to explain how to debug these problems.
+Add this to a slide on the class Google presentation.

 ```python
 def calculate_average(numbers):